 And chocolate makers are as famously tight-lipped as Willy Wonka himself.

-"While we make and sell Kit Kat bars in the U.S. under a global license from Nestlé, the manufacturing process for Kit Kat is proprietary under this license," a Hershey spokesperson told TODAY.
-"Any questions about this proprietary process should be addressed to Nestlé."
+"While we make and sell Kit Kat bars in the U.S. under a global license from Nestlé, the manufacturing process for Kit Kat is proprietary under this license," a Hershey spokesperson told TODAY Food.
+The spokesperson then rerouted us back to Nestlé.

-"To clarify, the 'chocolayer' — the filling between the wafer of a Kit Kat — is made from cocoa liquor, sugar and a small amount of re-worked Kit Kat," a Nestlé U.K. spokesperson confirmed for TODAY.
-"Please note, re-worked Kit Kat is product which cannot be sold."
+"To clarify, the 'chocolayer' — the filling between the wafer of a Kit Kat — is made from cocoa liquor, sugar and a small amount of re-worked Kit Kat," a Nestlé U.K. spokesperson confirmed, adding, "Please note, re-worked Kit Kat is product which cannot be sold."

-Aha!
-While a small number of broken Kit Kats may end up destined to be ground-up Kit Kat filling, the likelihood that all Kit Kat layers are made from other Kit Kats did seem unlikely.
+While a small number of broken Kit Kats are destined to be ground-up Kit Kat filling, the likelihood that all Kit Kat layers are made entirely from other Kit Kats did seem unlikely.
 After all, approximately 192 million Kit Kat bars are sold in the United States alone every year, according to the Symphony IRI Group.

-While the label doesn't break down which ingredients are for the chocolate and which are for the wafers, we imagine that the wheat flour and yeast are the critical components here, and that some of the broken Kit Kats may be layered in between with the wafers, along with the melted chocolate and sugar.
+While the label doesn't break down which ingredients are used for the chocolate and which are for the wafers, the wheat flour and yeast are the critical components here, and that some of the broken Kit Kats may be layered in between with the wafers, along with the melted chocolate and sugar.

-And the answer to that chicken-and-egg question about what went into the first bar?
+But what's the real answer to that chicken-and-egg question about the ingredients that went into the first bar?